 B i o g r a p h y

-Celebrated violinist Ann Miller has appeared in concert halls throughout North America, Europe, and Asia.
+Celebrated violinist Dr. Ann Miller has appeared in concert halls throughout North America, Europe, and Asia.
 At home performing music spanning the Baroque era to the present day, Ms. Miller enjoys a varied career as a chamber musician, soloist, and educator.

-A proponent of new music, Ms. Miller made her New York debut as a soloist with the New Juilliard Ensemble in Alice Tully Hall in the North American premiere of David Matthews' Concerto No. 2.
-She has performed with the ensemble Continuum in venues in Mongolia and Ukraine as well as New York City.
+A proponent of new music, Dr. Miller made her New York debut as a soloist with the New Juilliard Ensemble in Alice Tully Hall in the North American premiere of David Matthews' Concerto No. 2.
+She has performed with the ensemble Continuum in Mongolia and Ukraine as well as New York City.
 In addition, Ms. Miller participated in an exchange program between the Juilliard School and the Lucerne Festival Academy that culminated in performances in Switzerland and New York under the direction of Pierre Boulez.